-Businesses should already be ensuring that their marketing is not misleading, harmful or offensive under the CAP code.
-But these obligations now apply equally to any online marketing you produce including comments you make on social media sites like Facebook and Twitter.
+Businesses have to ensure that their marketing is not misleading, harmful or offensive under the CAP code.
+But these obligations apply equally to any online marketing you produce including any comments you make on social media sites like Facebook and Twitter.
 Kate Horstead finds out how to comply with marketing regulations

 The way to stay within the law when marketing is clearly set out under the UK Code of Non-broadcast Advertising, Sales Promotion and Direct Marketing (one of the so-called CAP codes).
 This provides firms with best-practice marketing guidelines that will help them maintain their reputation and comply with their legal obligations.